VARL Logo

 deaths per year from foodborne illness

-our detection sensitivity vs conventional testing
+targeted detection sensitivity vs conventional testing

 From Soil to System